Friday, February 5, 2016

-One thing I counted on never happening again in this universe was Uriah Heep delivering a new album over four decades into their careers that was arguably the best thing they ever accomplished.
+One thing which I counted on never happening was Uriah Heep delivering a new album over four decades into their careers that was arguably the best thing that they ever did.
 Such was the case when Into the Wild, their 23rd, came out.
-There's a reason Heep has been primarily playing their Ken Hensley written, 70s numbers live all these years and it's because really none of their post-Hensley albums have come close to their glory days, (Abominog almost).
-But everything on Wild, for whatever stars-aligned reason, just kills.
+There is a reason that Heep has been primarily playing their Ken Hensley written 70s numbers live for all of these years, namely because none of their post-Hensley albums have come close to their glory days, (Abominog almost).
+Yet everything on Wild just kills.
 With "I Can See You", the title track, "Kiss of Freedom", "T-Bird Angel", and "Southern Star", long-serving vocalist Bernie Shaw and especially newer guy Russel Gilbrook on the drums kick Mick Box and Phil Lanzon's songs right in the kisser.

 249. Moving Pictures (1981) - Rush

-After hitting pay-dirt with their successful, somewhat new wave crossover album Permanent Waves, Rush bettered even that album with Moving Pictures.
-Their biggest charting and highest selling work, Pictures has their signature "Tom Sawyer" which proved that a song with one of the most impressively complex drum parts of all time on it could be a gargantuan hit.
-Simply rounding out the album's first side, "YYZ" is Rush's most famous instrumental and "Limelight" and "Red Barchetta" were also hits.
-They still couldn't resist the urge to deliver one more mini-epic with "The Camera Eye", but overall this was Rush at their most melodic, polished, tight, and commercial and it stands as one of the finest moments where a band went for record sales and remained artistically refined.
+After hitting pay-dirt with their successful, somewhat new wave crossover album Permanent Waves, Rush bettered it with Moving Pictures.
+Their biggest charting and highest selling work, Pictures has their signature "Tom Sawyer" which proved that a song with one of the most complex drum parts of all time could also be a gargantuan hit.
+Simply rounding out the album's first side, "YYZ" is Rush's most famous instrumental, and "Limelight" and "Red Barchetta" have also become radio staples.
+The band still could not resist the urge to deliver one more mini-epic with "The Camera Eye", but overall this was Rush at their most melodic, polished, tight, and commercial.
+It stands as one of the finest moments where a band went for record sales yet remained artistically refined.

 248. Siamese Dream (1993) - Smashing Pumpkins

-The Smashing Pumpkins, smiling politely, best album came out when I was going to almost the same Jr. High as James Iha and D'arcy did, (they were both named Holmes, mine was just two towns over).
-Signing to Virgin Records and hiring Nevermind's producer Butch Vig to make lightning strike twice, the Pumpkins were in shambles.
-Billy Corgan was depressed again, suffering from severe writers block, and feeling the pressure to top Nirvana, Iha and D'arcy were now an ex-couple who's instruments Corgan mostly insisted on playing himself, and Jimmy Chamberlin was already a heroin addict.
+The Smashing Pumpkins' smiling politely best album came out when I was going to almost the same Jr. High as James Iha and D'arcy did, (they were both named Holmes, mine was just two towns over).
+Signing to Virgin Records and hiring Nevermind's producer Butch Vig to make lightning strike twice, the Pumpkins were actually in shambles.
+Billy Corgan was depressed again, suffering from severe writers block, and feeling the pressure to top Nirvana, Iha and D'arcy were now an ex-couple whose instruments Corgan mostly insisted on playing himself, and Jimmy Chamberlin was already a heroin addict.
 Good times!
-But in the face of towering odds, Siamese delivered with "Mayonaise", "Disarm", "Today", and "Cherub Rock", all utterly fantastic.
+Yet in the face of towering odds, Siamese delivered stellar material from front to back, such as "Mayonnaise", "Disarm", "Today", and "Cherub Rock".

 247. Let It Die (2004) - Feist

-Recorded in Paris, Feist's second album Let It Die combines covers and originals, but amazingly as diverse as the material is, you can barely tell where the Feist compositions start and the other peoples songs end.
-Well, the Bee Gee's cover and album's best moment "Inside and Out" is rather hard to mistaken, but that said, she turns the brothers Gibb's slow, disco jam into one of my favorite re-interpretations ever, faster and sexier still and not too far removed from Feist's own "One Evening" which shows up earlier.
-The folk-inspired "Gatekeeper" and "Lonely Lonely", traditional-turned-PJ-Harvey-esque "When I Was a Young Girl", jazz ballad "Now At Last", bouncy baroque pop "Mushaboom", and bossa nova "Leisure Suite" showcase a barrage of styles, all of them producing solid songs.
+Recorded in Paris, Feist's second album Let It Die combines covers and originals, yet as diverse as the material is, you can barely tell where the Feist compositions start and the other people's songs end.
+Well, the Bee Gee's cover and album's best moment "Inside and Out" is hard to mistaken, but that said, she turns the brother Gibb's slow disco jam into a faster and sexier interpretation, not far removed from her own "One Evening" which shows up earlier.
+The folk-inspired "Gatekeeper" and "Lonely Lonely", traditional-turned-PJ-Harvey-esque "When I Was a Young Girl", jazz ballad "Now At Last", bouncy baroque pop "Mushaboom", and bossa nova "Leisure Suite" showcase a barrage of styles, all of them exquisitely delivered.

 246. Jailbreak (1976) - Thin Lizzy

-For reasons I need to go sit in the corner for, I got into Thin Lizzy way late.
-I almost knew their hailed masterpiece Jailbreak was gonna be great before I ever got it and once I did, yup.
-We all know the title track and "The Boys Are Back in Town" and that Scott Gorham and Brian Robertson have one of the finest twin-guitar attacks in all of rock music, (and that ending harmony to "Boys", mmm... satisfying), but what I was pleasantly surprised about was how incredible "Running Back" and "Emerald" are.
+For reasons that I need to go sit in the corner for, I got into Thin Lizzy way late, coming to their most lauded album Jailbreak only within the last few years.
+We all know the title track, "The Boys Are Back in Town", and that Scott Gorham and Brian Robertson have one of the finest twin-guitar attacks in all of rock music, (that ending harmony to "Boys" being particularly satisfying).
+Yet "Running Back" and "Emerald" are even better.
 The former a break-up ballad for the ages and the later arguably the heaviest thing that had been accomplished by 1976.
-Phil Lynott's lyrics most everywhere here could be compared to Bruce Springsteen and with the backdrop of such iconic hard rock, this band and album are truly worthy.
+Phil Lynott's storyteller lyrics could be compared to Bruce Springsteen's, but his swaggering vocals add yet another winning contribution to the most beloved hard rock back to ever sail out of Ireland.

 245. Time Out (1959) - Dave Brubeck Quartet

-This seemed to be the year deemed appropriate to break jazz into the homes of many as the Dave Brubeck Quartet released Time Out four months after Miles Davis dropped Kind of Blue.
-Both of these albums have gone on to be the two most commercial, cool jazz records ever made.
-Brubeck was a former Third Army veteran who had already been on the cover of Time magazine by the time Time Out was dropped.
-Most important for being one of the first records to incorporate odd time signatures and classical components into jazz, (most noticeably on the opener "Blue Rondo à la Turk), this also boasts "Take Five" which might be the greatest jazz song; Joe Morello's metric modulation drum solo the most tasteful such solo ever performed.
+This seemed to be the year deemed appropriate to break jazz into the homes of many, as the Dave Brubeck Quartet released Time Out four months after Miles Davis dropped Kind of Blue.
+Both of these albums have gone on to be the two most commercial cool jazz records ever made.
+Brubeck was a former Third Army veteran who had already been on the cover of Time magazine by the time that Time Out was dropped.
+Most important for being one of the first records to incorporate odd time signatures and classical components into jazz, (most noticeably on the opener "Blue Rondo à la Turk), this also boasts "Take Five", which might be the greatest jazz song; Joe Morello's metric modulation drum solo ranking as one the most tasteful ever performed.

 244. Countdown To Extinction (1992) - Megadeth

-Megadeth's answer to Metallica's (Black Album) was nowhere as successful, though it still charted the highest and remains their biggest selling.
-Which I'm sure still pisses Dave Mustaine off somethin' fierce whether he'll publicly admit it any more or not.
-But time has been most good to Countdown as it proves the far superior album all these years gone by and nearly Megadeth's finest.
-It's interesting to think what a Rust In Peace Part II would've sounded like, but the Mustaine/Ellefson/Friedman/Menza line-up cranked out some streamlined classics instead such as "Captive Honor", "Foreclosure of a Dream", the unintentionally hilarious sing-along "Sweating Bullets", and the best song Megadeth ever ended with "Ashes In Your Mouth".
+Megadeth's answer to Metallica's (Black Album) was nowhere near as successful, but it still charted high and remains their biggest selling.
+Sales and zeitgeist comparisons aside, Countdown proves to be the superior record all these years later, and nearly Megadeth's finest.
+It is interesting to think what a Rust In Peace Part II would have sounded like, but the Mustaine/Ellefson/Friedman/Menza line-up instead cranked out some streamlined classics instead such as "Captive Honor", "Foreclosure of a Dream", the unintentionally hilarious sing-along "Sweating Bullets", and the best song Megadeth ever ended an album with in "Ashes In Your Mouth".

 243. Kaleidoscope Heart (2010)- Sara Bareilles

-Not counting hearing "Love Song" in every grocery store there is, my introduction to Sara Bareilles came from my brother playing me Kaleidoscope Heart's "Gonna Get Over You" and this toe-tapping, retro-blue-eyed-soul jingle made it an instant priority of mine to get as much Bareilles as I could find.
-Heart is the bird-legged songstress' best thus far and also contains my favorite of all her songs "Hold My Heart".
-"King of Anything", "Uncharted", and "Say You're Sorry" conclude the hits but the a cappella intro title track, sexy swing "Not Alone", and folk rock "Basket Case" round out more of Bareilles' songwriting muscle as well as her top-notch voice and seemingly limitless range.
+Not counting hearing "Love Song" in every grocery store there is, my introduction to Sara Bareilles came from my brother playing me Kaleidoscope Heart's "Gonna Get Over You".
+This toe-tapping, retro-blue-eyed-soul jingle made it an instant priority of mine to get as much Bareilles as I could find.
+Heart is the songstress' best record thus far and it also contains my favorite of all her songs "Hold My Heart".
+"King of Anything", "Uncharted", and "Say You're Sorry" conclude the hits, but the a cappella intro title track, sexy swing "Not Alone", and folk rock "Basket Case" round out more of Bareilles' songwriting muscle as well as her top-notch voice and seemingly limitless range.

 242. Permission to Land (2003) - The Darkness

-The Darkness gave rock music not so much a serious kick in the ass, but more of a completely UN-serious kick.
-They remain one of the funniest and by far best rock bands to emerge this century, with a brilliant AC/DC/Queen hybrid of cock-rock and hefty side of laugh-out-loud, Spın̈al Tap self-awareness.
+The Darkness gave rock music not so much a serious kick in the ass, but more of an UN-serious kick in the ass.
+They remain one of the funniest and by far best rock bands to emerge this century, with a brilliant AC/DC/Queen hybrid of cock rock and a hefty side of laugh-out-loud Spın̈al Tap self-awareness.
 Permission to Land has "Growing On Me" about herpes, "Holding My Own" probably about wankin' it, and the chorus to "Get Your Hands off My Woman" adds the refrain "mother fu-cker-er-er!".
-Plus they act like a parody of every rock band ever and Justin Hawkin's vocals are so outrageous that you can't help but laugh with them, not at them.
-Then there's "Love on the Rocks with No Ice" which should probably be knighted.
+Plus they act like a parody of every rock band ever, and Justin Hawkin's banshee vocals are so outrageous that you cannot help but to laugh with them, not at them.
+Then there is "Love on the Rocks with No Ice", a song that should probably be knighted.

 241. 1984 (1984) - Van Halen

-As lazy as it is to simply name an album after the year it was made, (F.U.C.K. was a little better, I'm sure we'd all agree), none of the music on 1984 does anything to diminish the legacy of the Van Halen.
-"Jump" still joins the list of many a song that now sucks because FM radio won't fucking die, but with dated keyboards in place or not, the Van Halen brothers plus Diamond Dave and that guy who likes to drink beer and sing killer back-up vocals still deliver their best.
-Since "Hot for Teacher" is here, this album was going on my list regardless, but "Panama" I'm oddly not sick of yet and the album tracks "I'll Wait", "Top Jimmy", "Drop Dead Legs", and "House of Pain" are some of the strongest moments they'd had in several releases at this point.
+As lazy as it is to simply name an album after the year in which it was made, (F.U.C.K. was more clever, I am sure we would all agree), none of the music on 1984 does anything to diminish the legacy of the Van Halen.
+"Jump" still joins the list of many a song that now sucks because FM radio will not fucking die already, but with dated keyboards in place or not, the Van Halen brothers plus Diamond Dave and that guy who likes to drink beer and sing killer back-up vocals still deliver their best.
+Since "Hot for Teacher" is here, this album was going on my list regardless, but I am still not sick of "Panama", plus the album tracks "I'll Wait", "Top Jimmy", "Drop Dead Legs", and "House of Pain" are some of the strongest moments in the entire VH catalog.

 240. Superunknown (1994) - Soundgarden

-Badmotorfinger brought Soundgarden into the mainstream and helped Seattle's then stronghold on rock music, but Superunknown catapulted them much further still.
-Debuting at number one and featuring a multitude of still beloved singles, (as well as that fucking creepy "Black Hole Sun" video), Superunknown was less heavy than it's predecessors, but boasted noticeably improved songwriting.
-They grabbed former Chili Peppers producer Michael Beinhorn after all of the band members demoed their own songs and ideas and then spent a considerable longer amount of time in the studio refining the results.
-"Let Me Drown", "Fell on Black Days", "Spoonman", "4th of July", the title track, and "The Day I Tried to Live" all prove why I haven't met anyone yet who's not down with the Soundgarden.
+Badmotorfinger brought Soundgarden into the mainstream and helped Seattle's then stronghold on rock music, but Superunknown just catapulted the band.
+Debuting at number one and featuring a multitude of still beloved singles, (as well as that fucking creepy "Black Hole Sun" video), Superunknown was less heavy than its predecessors, but it boasted noticeably improved songwriting.
+They grabbed former Chili Peppers producer Michael Beinhorn after the band members had demoed their own songs and ideas, then spending a hefty amount of time in the studio refining the results.
+"Let Me Drown", "Fell on Black Days", "Spoonman", "4th of July", the title track, and "The Day I Tried to Live" all prove why I have yet to met anyone who is not down with the Soundgarden.

 239. No Angel (1999) - Dido

-Dido Florian Cloud de Bounevialle O'Malley Armstrong, (who apparently had pretentious parents), released her debut No Angel in the summer of '99 to moderate success, becoming more of an MTV or at least VH1 staple once Eminem had the good sense to sample "Thank You" and cast her in his own "Stan" video.
-When me and my former bandmate saw her live she introduced the album closer "Take My Hand" as being one of the first songs she ever wrote and that it was about the first time she got laid.
-Which only made her more wretchedly adorable.
+Dido Florian Cloud de Bounevialle O'Malley Armstrong, (who apparently had pretentious parents), released her debut No Angel in the summer of 1999 to moderate success, becoming more of an MTV or at least VH1 staple once Eminem had the good sense to sample "Thank You" and cast her in his own "Stan" video.
+When me and my former bandmate saw her live, she introduced the album closer "Take My Hand" as being one of the first songs that she ever wrote and that it was about the first time that she got laid.
+Adorable.
 Co-written by Miss Armstrong and a consistent team of others, (including her brother Rollo, the goofy name tradition continuing), No Angel has not a weak moment anywhere on it.

 238. Cookin' (1957)/Relaxin' (1958)/Workin' (1959)/Steamin' (1961) - The Miles Davis Quintet

-I'm affording myself one mega-cheat on this list by including four albums released over five years as a single entry.
-But all were recorded over two single-day sessions in '56, as Miles Davis figured it was the most sufficient way to fulfill his contract obligation to Prestige, simply bringing his band in to "cook" through as many lengthy numbers as they could in the brief time provided.
+I am affording myself one mega-cheat on this list by including four albums released over five years as a single entry.
+Yet all of them were recorded over two single-day sessions in 1956, as Miles Davis figured it was the most sufficient way to fulfill his contract obligation to Prestige, simply bringing his band in to "cook" through as many lengthy numbers as they could in the brief time provided.
 Cookin', Relaxin', Workin', and Steamin' are all for the most part interchangeable, but everything here represents the finest hard bop collectively ever put to tape, with regulars Paul Chambers and John Coltrane once again joined by Philly Joe Jones on drums and Red Garland on the keys.

 237. Transformer (1972) - Lou Reed

-David Bowie and Mick Ronson producing and performing, the Rutles' Barry Wom, (John Halsey) handling drums, and the eclectic batch of songs here make Transformer Lou Reed's first excellent post-Velvet Underground album.
-After the rather "meh" performance of his debut, this one was recorded in London with Bowie and Ronson already huge Reed enthusiasts.
-Ronson's involvement was paramount, particularly in composing the string section for "Perfect Day" while Bowie did the best background vocals of his or anyone else's songs he appeared on in "Satellite of Love".
-The Andy Warhol inspired "Vicious" and "Andy's Chest" and of course unexpected signature Reed song "Walk on the Wild Side" more or less solidified the fact that the Velvets were doomed without him.
+David Bowie and Mick Ronson producing and performing, The Rutles' Barry Wom, (John Halsey) handling drums, and the eclectic batch of songs here make Transformer Lou Reed's first excellent post-Velvet Underground album.
+After the "meh" performance of his debut, this one was recorded in London with Bowie and Ronson already huge Reed enthusiasts.
+Ronson's involvement was paramount, particularly in composing the string section for "Perfect Day", while Bowie provided standout background vocals to "Satellite of Love".
+The Andy Warhol inspired "Vicious" and "Andy's Chest" and of course the unexpected signature Reed song "Walk on the Wild Side" prove that he was still channeling his old Factory days, as well as honing his commercial sensibilities more than he ever had before.

 236. Ride the Lightning (1984) - Metallica

-1983's Kill 'Em All has been credited often with inventing thrash metal, taking everything laid down from Motör and Diamond Head and playing it that much faster.
-With Ride the Lightning though, Metallica not only proved that they were hardly a one-trick pony, but also a band with a far grander vision than simply sticking metal up your arse.
-Melody was introduced with the "ballad" "Fade to Black", "Creeping Death", could be their best song not on ...And Justice for All, "Escape" busted out the guitar harmony excellence, "The Call of Ktulu" was certainly not that last beast of an instrumental Metallica would deliver, "Fight Fire with Fire" kicked off their knack to open an album with acoustic guitar and that along with "Trapped Under Ice" proved the thrash tag still fit.
+1983's Kill 'Em All has been often credited with inventing thrash metal, taking everything laid down from Motörhead and Diamond Head and playing it that much faster.
+With Ride the Lightning though, Metallica not only proved that they were hardly a one-trick pony, but also a band with a grander vision than simply sticking metal up your arse.
+Melody was introduced with the "ballad" "Fade to Black", "Creeping Death", could be their best song not on ...And Justice for All, "Escape" busted out the guitar harmony excellence, "The Call of Ktulu" was certainly not that last beast of an instrumental that Metallica would deliver, "Fight Fire with Fire" kicked off their knack to open an album with acoustic guitar, and that along with "Trapped Under Ice" proved that the thrash tag still fit.

 235. A Love Supreme (1965) - John Coltrane

-Time Out and Kind of Blue are the logical places to start when discovering jazz, but A Love Supreme is where the journey really begins.
-John Coltrane's eighteenth full-length as leader, this is the solid foundation of the modal jazz he and Miles Davis together ushered in as well as the jumping off point to the free jazz experiments he and others would indulge in later, but never come close to topping.
-Supreme's four parts over three tracks is the sound of a deeply spiritual artist recently being converted to Ahmadiyya Islam letting his instrument be the vessel of god with a trio of musicians who effortlessly seem to be doing the same.
+Time Out and Kind of Blue are the logical places to start when discovering jazz, but A Love Supreme is where the journey goes to the next level.
+John Coltrane's eighteenth full-length as leader, this is the solid foundation of the modal jazz which he and Miles Davis together ushered in, as well as the jumping off point to the free jazz experiments that he and others would indulge in later.
+Supreme's four parts over three tracks is the sound of a spiritual artist recently being converted to Ahmadiyya Islam, letting his instrument be the vessel of god with a trio of musicians who effortlessly seem to be doing the same.
 Elvin Jones alone may arguably deliver the best drum performance in jazz history here; explosively breaking down nearly every rule in the game.

 234. Isa (2004)- Enslaved

 Enslaved's highest work topped off their early 2000's trilogy of excellence that began with Monumension and Below the Lights.
-All three of these albums I'd recommend and often do to anyone who fancies distorted guitars, but Isa gets the nod.
+All three of these albums fuse traditional Norse melodies with extreme metal and avant-garde sensibilities, but Isa gets the nod.
 Bookended by two brief, instrumental, ambient mood pieces, the eight real songs here amazingly get more and more excellent as the listening experience continues.
-It's really once "Bounded by Allegiance" starts that the riffs become art.
-Made up of only a handful of sections a piece, Enslaved's brand of prog-metal let's each and every moment breath and groove, the space being allowed proving to be almost hypnotic like a lava lamp in the process.
-"Neogenesis" I have sung the praises to many a time on this blog and its indeed a phenomenal jam.
+Made up of only a handful of sections a piece, Enslaved's brand of prog-metal lets each and every moment breathe and groove, the space being allowed proving to be lava-lamp hypnotic in the process.
+"Neogenesis" I have sung the praises to many a time on this blog, and it is indeed a phenomenal Pink Floyd meets stoner metal meets screaming vocals epic.

 233. The Chronic (1992) - Dr. Dre

-The blueprint had been laid out for gangsta rap before '92 rolled around, but it's true mainstream dominance really took place with Dr. Dre's guest heavy featured debut The Chronic.
+The blueprint had been laid out for gangsta rap before 1992 rolled around, but its true mainstream dominance took off with Dr. Dre's guest heavy featured debut The Chronic.
 Strongest as a producer first, MC second, Dre devotes a considerable amount of the rhymes here to others, dropping the mic entirely on three tracks.
-Twenty-one year old Snoop Dogg was the breakout star and would one better The Chronic with the almost official sequel Doggystyle, but more on that later.
-The disses were being thrown left and right as Dre and Snoop take many a jab on "Fuck Wit Dre Day (And Everybody's Celebratin')" and "Nuthin' but a 'G' Thang", "Let Me Ride", "Lil Ghetto Boy", "Rat-Tat-Tat-Tat", and "Bitches Ain't Shit" provided all the evidence in court that Dre had the beats to back his claims.
+Twenty-one year old Snoop Dogg was the breakout star and would one better The Chronic with the near-official sequel Doggystyle, but more on that later.
+The disses were being thrown left and right here, as Dre and Snoop take many a jab on "Fuck Wit Dre Day (And Everybody's Celebratin')".
+"Nuthin' but a 'G' Thang", "Let Me Ride", "Lil Ghetto Boy", "Rat-Tat-Tat-Tat", and "Bitches Ain't Shit" provide further evidence in court that Dre had the beats to back his claims.

 232. Hot Fuss (2004) - The Killers

-Despite what my brother may tell you, Las Vegas' the Killers really haven't delivered since on the incredible promise they're nearly exploding with on their debut Hot Fuss.
-But they hardly need to prove anything else to anyone.
-Easily one of the best debut records of the 2000s, Fuss throws any and every new wave influence there is into a blender and then spits them out with much louder production values.
-Despite the flawless choruses, sing-along lyrics, and keyboard hooks which are everywhere, the Killers also benefit from Ronnie Vannucci's almost over-qualified drumming, who's backbeat and colorful playing not to mention fantastic drum sound provide a highlight rarely seen for critically lauded pop bands.
-I'm particularity hard pressed to think of a finer moment than "The Things That I Have Done".
+Despite what my brother may tell you, Las Vegas' The Killers have not delivered since on the incredible promise of their debut Hot Fuss, not that they need to after an album this solid.
+Easily one of the best debut records of the 2000s, Fuss throws new wave influences into a blender and then spits them out with much louder production values.
+Despite the flawless choruses, sing-along lyrics, and keyboard hooks which are everywhere, The Killers also benefit from Ronnie Vannucci's almost over-qualified drumming, whose backbeat and colorful playing not to mention fantastic drum sound provide a highlight rarely seen for critically lauded pop bands.
+Also, I am particularity hard pressed to think of a finer moment than "The Things That I Have Done".

-After being dicked-around by the man who made them a band in the first place, the Monkees fought and succeeded in taking control of their recording careers, performing their third album themselves without any session musicians ghosting their instruments.
+After being dicked-around by the man who made them a band in the first place, The Monkees fought and succeeded in taking control of their recording careers, performing their third album themselves without any session musicians ghosting their instruments.
 The results were a success as Headquarters remains their best.
-Nesmith hits paydirt with "You Told Me", "Sunny Girlfriend", and his crowning achievement "You Just May Be the One", Mickey Dolenz get's his first solo-written hit with "Randy Scouse Git", and Tommy Boyce and Bobby Hart still supply some stuff with "I'll Spend My Life with You" and "I Can't Get Her Off of My Mind".
-Peter Tork gets the album's best song on his co-write "For Pete's Sake" and his vocal on "Shades of Grey" is likewise sexcellent.
+Nesmith hits paydirt with "You Told Me", "Sunny Girlfriend", and his crowning achievement "You Just May Be the One", Mickey Dolenz gets his first solo-written hit with "Randy Scouse Git", and Tommy Boyce and Bobby Hart still supply some excellent stuff with "I'll Spend My Life with You" and "I Can't Get Her Off of My Mind".
+Peter Tork though gets the album's best song on his co-write "For Pete's Sake" and his vocal on "Shades of Grey" is likewise cromulent.

 230. Herzeleid (1995) - Rammstein

-My brother quickly got a hold of Rammstein's debut after we both got converted when "Du hast" came out and Sehnsucht obviously wasn't enough to own from this band.
-But easily, Herzeleid is the superior album.
-The midway-through trilogy of "Asche ze Asche", "Seemann", and "Du riechst so gut" could be the three best Rammstein songs of all time and enough to make this an album to be reckoned with.
+My brother quickly got a hold of Rammstein's debut after we both got converted when "Du hast" came out, as Sehnsucht obviously was not enough to own from this band.
+Herzeleid is the superior album though.
+The midway-through trilogy of "Asche ze Asche", "Seemann", and "Du riechst so gut" could be the three best Rammstein songs and enough to make this an album to be reckoned with.
 "Heirate mich" and their band-named theme song both hilariously and awesomely show up in David Lynch's Lost Highway, the world's greatest living filmmaker clearly having some good goddamn taste.
-Rammstein exploded and has remained relevant in Europe since almost immediately and their balls-tight, techno krautmetal was perfectly realized right out of the gate here.
+Rammstein exploded and has remained relevant in Europe since almost immediately, and their balls-tight, techno krautmetal was perfectly realized right out of the gate here.

 229. Metropolis Pt.
 2: "Scenes from A Memory" (1999) - Dream Theater

-There was a time when I thought this album was better than the creation of the doughnut.
-Far as a concept record plots goes, Metropolis Pt.
-2 is one of the few coherent ones and perhaps could've made a wicked murder mystery film if the budget or interest for one was ever present.
+There was a time when I thought that this album was better than the creation of the doughnut.
+As far as a concept record plots goes, Metropolis Pt.
+2 is one of the few coherent ones and perhaps could have made a wicked murder mystery film if the budget or interest for one was ever present.
 Using Images and Words' "Metropolis - Part I: "The Miracle and the Sleeper"" as a jumping-off point, naturally Pt.
-2 plays as one long song with numerous individual highlights within, including but not limited to the ballads "Through My Words" and "The Spirit Carries On", (the later of which has one of the most epic guitar solos of all time), instrumental "The Dance of Eternity", and possibly the sickest of all Dream Theater riffs in "Fatal Tragedy".
+2 plays as one long song with numerous individual highlights within, including yet not limited to the ballads "Through My Words" and "The Spirit Carries On", (the later of which has John Petrucci outdoing himself in the guitar solo department), the head-exploding instrumental "The Dance of Eternity", and possibly the sickest of all Dream Theater riffs in "Fatal Tragedy".

 228. Jazz (1978) - Queen

-Few bands had a more flawless run than Queen did in the mid-seventies.
-Reunited with producer Roy Thomas Baker once again after a two-album bowing out on A Day at the Races and News of the World, Queen was still very much pumping out hits with the ode to big booty bitchez "Fat Bottomed Girls", quirky "Bicycle Race", and self-empowering anthem "Don't Stop Me Now".
-This was the first Queen album that one could argue had some filler on it, but Queen at their fillery-ist still wiped the floor with many if not all of their peers.
-Outside of "Fat Bottomed", May gets his riff chops in with "Dead on Time" while Freddie's opener "Mustapha" is one of the most ingeniously wacky prog-rock jams of all the times and Roger Taylor's "More of the Jazz" is his best original, sung moment on a Queen record.
+Few bands had a more flawless run than Queen did in the mid-70s.
+Reunited with producer Roy Thomas Baker once again after a two-album break on A Day at the Races and News of the World, Queen was still pumping out the hits with the ode to big booty bitchez "Fat Bottomed Girls", the quirky "Bicycle Race", and the self-empowering anthem "Don't Stop Me Now".
+This was the first Queen record that one could argue had some filler on it, but Queen filler still wiped the floor with most of the best work of their peers.
+Outside of "Fat Bottomed", May gets his riff chops in with "Dead on Time", while Freddie's opener "Mustapha" is one of the most ingeniously wacky prog-rock jams out there, plus Roger Taylor's "More of the Jazz" is his best original sung moment on a Queen record.

 227. Another Side of Bob Dylan (1964) - Bob Dylan

-One of the few Dylan songs he regrets recording remains one of my favorites, Another Side of Bob Dylan's penultimate track "Ballad in Plan D".
-Direct and autobiographical, it's one of his most honest moments and the willingness to throw it out there remains admirable.
+One of the few Bob Dylan songs that he regrets recording remains one of my favorites, Another Side of Bob Dylan's penultimate track "Ballad in Plan D".
+Direct and autobiographical, it is one of his most honest moments, and the willingness to throw it out there remains admirable.
 Elsewhere, Another Side represents just that; another side to the protest songs that had quickly made him an icon.
 This is one of the most fun/funny of Dylan's early records as is evident in "Motorpsycho Nitemare", "Black Crow Blues", and especially "I Shall Be Free No. 10" where he pokes fun at his own guitar lick.
-There's also the romantic "Spanish Harlem Incident", poetic "Chimes of Freedom", and carefree "It Ain't Me Babe" and "All I Really Want to Do".
+There is also the romantic "Spanish Harlem Incident", poetic "Chimes of Freedom", and carefree "It Ain't Me Babe" and "All I Really Want to Do".

 226. Rubber Factory (2004) - The Black Keys

-Recorded over five months with a shit mixing console that sounded like ass, was purchased off ebay, and destroyed as soon as the sessions were wrapped up in a run-down factory that used to house General Tire, (hence the album title), the Black Keys third album Rubber Factory's origin almost seems like the makings of a wacky, screwball comedy.
-The Beggar's Banquet styled "The Lengths", stomp-n-holla blues "Grown So Ugly", and retro R&B jam "Act Nice and Gentle" are all just outstanding, but there's really nothing here that qualifies as anything less.
-Dan Auerbach may be one hell of a goddamn singer and Patrick Carney one hell of a not-so-good drummer, but with their powers combined, these two white dorks sure can play the ever loving shit out of the blues.
+Recorded over five months with a shit mixing console that sounded like ass, was purchased off ebay, and destroyed as soon as the sessions were wrapped up in a run-down factory that used to house General Tire, (hence the album title), the origin of The Black Keys' third album Rubber Factory seems like the makings of a wacky screwball comedy.
+The Beggar's Banquet styled "The Lengths", stomp-n-holla blues "Grown So Ugly", and retro R&B jam "Act Nice and Gentle" are all just outstanding, but the record remains consistent throughout.
+Dan Auerbach may be one hell of a goddamn singer and Patrick Carney one hell of a not-so-good drummer, but with their powers combined, these two whiteboy dorks sure can play the ever loving shit out of the blues.

 225. Otis Blue: Otis Redding Sings Soul (1965) - Otis Redding

 Once again featuring Booker T. & the M.G.'s, the Memphis Horns, and none other than Isaac Hayes on piano, Otis Redding's third album was recorded almost entirely in one day.
 Sam Cooke, (who had died only a few months before), has three of his songs tackled along with three of Redding's own.
-Written with horns in mind instead of guitars anyway, it makes sense for "Satisfaction" to get the cover treatment and since the Stones' version is beyond played out, I'll go with Otis' each and every time thank you.
-Speaking of which, "Respect" is so familiar to us all from Aretha Franklin's rendition that it's almost unrecognizable here in it's original form.
-Easily "I've Been Loving You Too Long" though has gotta be the singer's most amazing moment.
+Written with horns in mind instead of guitars anyway, it makes sense for "Satisfaction" to get the cover treatment, and since the Stones' version is beyond played out, I will go with Otis' each and every time thank you.
+Speaking of which, "Respect" is so familiar to us all from Aretha Franklin's rendition that it is almost unrecognizable here in its original form.
+Easily "I've Been Loving You Too Long" though has gotta be Redding's most amazing moment, done even more ferociously at the Monterey Pop Festival two years later.

 224. Will the Circle Be Unbroken (1972) - The Nitty Gritty Dirt Band